SimplyStaking/oasis_api_server/docs/DESIGN_AND_FEATURES.md

 <img src="SERVER.png" alt="design"/>

 The API Server works as follows:
-- The API Server loads the configuration containing the internal socket information for each node from the `config/user_config_nodes.ini` together with Prometheus endpoint URLs that are used to query blockchain data.
+- The API Server loads the configuration containing the internal socket information for each node from the `config/user_config_nodes.ini` file together with Prometheus Endpoints that are used to query blockchain data.
-- The API Server loads the API server configuration from the `config/user_config_main.ini` file together with the Node Exporter endpoint which will be used to query machine data running the nodes.
+- The API Server loads the API server configuration from the `config/user_config_main.ini` file together with the Node Exporter endpoint which will be used to query machine data.
 - The API Server has an option to also retrieve the data of Sentries connected to the node through the External URl and tls certificate data of the Sentry.
 This data is set up in the `config/user_config_sentry` file.
 - By communicating through this port, the API Server receives the endpoints specified in the `Complete List of Endpoints` section below, and requests information from the nodes it is connected to accordingly.
 - Once a request is received for an endpoint the server will read the query which should contain the name of the node that will be queried, it then attempts to establish a connection to the node and request data from it.
 This data is then foramtted into JSON and returned.